This article originally appeared on VICE Canada.

 Telus says that in 2013 it received more than 100,000 requests from law enforcement for subscriber information, and the vast majority appear to have been warrantless requests.
 Rogers received nearly 175,000 requests, but only half were made without a warrant.

 Bell, Canada's largest telecommunications provider, has refused to release any information on the matter.
-When VICE asked a spokesperson for Bell when the company discontinued responding to these PIPEDA requests and how much they charged to fulfill the requests, the spokesperson refused to answer, responding only that "Bell always follows the law in disclosing information to government and other law enforcement agencies."
+When VICE asked a spokesperson for Bell when the company discontinued responding to these PIPEDA requests and how much they charged to fulfill the requests, the spokesperson refused to answer, responding by saying only, "Bell always follows the law in disclosing information to government and other law enforcement agencies."

 Companies usually admit that they voluntarily coughed up sensitive information in child exploitation cases, or in emergency situations.